Language: EN

 print(x)

-Although Python also has its “special” things.
-If we wanted to modify the value of x, instead of just consulting it, we should use the global keyword.
-But that’s for when I do a course on Python.
+Although Python also has its “special” quirks.
+If we wanted to modify the value of x, instead of just querying it, we would need to use the reserved word global.
+But that will be for when I create a course on Python.

 In JavaScript